sksry/drehmal-transposition/README.md

 **10. Aren't you the SMP owner?**

 With the seventh question in mind, no. I was just asked to make this.

+# Questions that I just thought of
+**1. What if there's a bug?
+Will you change that?**

+If there is one, please contact me on Discord (seeksery#0382).
+I will fix problems with existing features.

+**2. Isn't that just one question?**

+Now it isn't.